bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/wordpress-vs-headless-cms.md.md

 Meanwhile, traditional content management systems (CMS) have fallen behind.
 Why?
 Because a CMS organizes material into webpage-oriented frameworks, the same content cannot be adapted to other digital platforms.

-Any back-end content management system in which the content repository “body” is isolated or disconnected from the presentation layer “head” is known as a headless CMS.
+Any back-end content management system in which the content repository "body” is isolated or disconnected from the presentation layer "head” is known as a headless CMS.
 Content stored in a headless CMS is provided via APIs to ensure that it is shown consistently across devices.

-Some conventional CMS solutions have a “headless API” that lets you deliver content to a different display layer.
-Because the presentation layer is isolated from the body, this is referred to as “headless.”
+Some conventional CMS solutions have a "headless API” that lets you deliver content to a different display layer.
+Because the presentation layer is isolated from the body, this is referred to as "headless.”

 Headless CMS: Benefits & Drawbacks
 ----------------------------------